 COMMERCIAL VEHICLE COMMUNICATION AND POWERING ENHANCEMENT SYSTEMS - II power and communications on multi-unit combination heavy commercial tractor/trailers.
-The functional capabilities, limitations, reliability and practicality were evaluated.
-This contractor assessed a standard 13-pin connector with multiplexing, in conjunction with a fiber optic link, and a bi-directional data bus imposed on a power supply circuit.
+The functional capabilities, limitations, reliability and practicality will be evaluated.
+This contractor is assessing a standard 13-pin connector with multiplexing, in conjunction with a fiber optic link, and a bi-directional data bus imposed on a power supply circuit.